GSA/notifications-admin/README.md

 ```

 To run a specific JavaScript test, you'll need to copy the full command from `package.json`.

+## Running a11y-scans locally

+Unlike most of the tests and scans, pa11y-ci cannot currently be run from within the VSCode dev container.

+1. Run `make run-flask` from within the devcontainer
+2. Run `make a11y-scan` from your host computer.

 ## Further docs [STILL UK DOCS]